-ARCHIVED - Quarterly Financial Report for the Quarter Ended June 30,2011
+Quarterly Financial Report for the Quarter Ended June 30, 2012

 This quarterly report has been prepared by management as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by the Treasury Board.
-This report should be read in conjunction with the Main Estimates and Supplementary Estimates and has not been subject to an external audit or review.
+This report should be read in conjunction with the Main Estimates and Supplementary Estimates A. This report has not been subject to an external audit or review.

 The Defence mission is to defend Canada and Canadian interests and values, while contributing to international peace and security.
-On behalf of the people of Canada, Defence stands ready to perform three key roles:
+On behalf of the people of Canada, the Canadian Forces (CF) and the Department of National Defence (DND) stands ready to perform three key roles:

 - Defend Canada - by delivering excellence at home;